-Zarya was also invited to the WORLD FASHION WEEK PARIS 2014 RECEPTION & JIMMY CHOO LIFETIME ACHIEVEMENT AWARD.
+Zarya was also invited to the World Fashion Week Paris 2014 Reception & Jimmy Choo Lifetime Achievement Award.
 It was the launch of the World Fashion Week by Jimmy Choo in Paris.
-Zarya attended the Fashion Week together with her designer friend Tina Lobondi, a Congolese fashion designer based in Paris and London.
-A core objective of the WFW's World Fashion Exhibition, Paris 2014 was to support the eradication of female genital mutilation, specially focused in African countries, which affects millions of girls around the world.
+A core objective of the WFW's World Fashion Exhibition, Paris 2014 was to support the eradication of female genital mutilation (FGM), specially focused in African countries, which affects millions of girls around the world.

-Zarya is an experienced international catwalk model for over 10 years and started modelling since the age of 17 but always tried to keep a low profile as her private life is very important to her.
-After a break from the fashion industry, Zarya was contacted by a new charity organisation called Voice Aid Association to become their face and ambassador in 2018.
-This is a great opportunity for her to express her personality to raise awareness for humanitarian work such as women’s right and education for children.
+Zarya is an experienced international catwalk model for over a decade and started modelling since the age of 17 but always tried to keep a low profile as her private life is very important to her.
+After a break from the fashion industry, Zarya was contacted by her community’s non-profit association to support them with their work.
+Zarya was happy to help to raise awareness for humanitarian work such as women’s right and education for children.

 ‘’It was time for me to go back home and reassess my goals in life’’, said Zarya.